Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Ricci Flow, Cosmological Constant and CDM Model

-Indeed, the fundamental assumptions of Wiener fractal gravity resembles the well-understood Friedmann-Lamitre-Robertson-Walker solution (besides the assumed properties of homogeneity and isotropy), for which the Einstein's field equations are only mandatory to work out the scale factor of the universe metric $a(t)$ as a function of cosmological time $t$.
-This provides more common results between Wiener fractal gravity and the $\Lambda$CDM model.
-In particular, for the space metric of the FLRW solution we have:\footnote{For example one can read the equality for the FLRW spatial metric in reduced-circumference polar coordinates $g_{ij}=a^2(t)\left( \frac{dr^2}{1-kr^2}+r^2 \left(d\theta^2 +\sin^2 \theta d\phi^2 \right) \right)$.} $Ric_{ij}=-2kg_{ij}$; hence $g_{ij}$ is an Einstein metric which is the promised limit metric $g_{c ij}$ of the Ricci flow (for $K=-2k$):
+as a function of cosmological time $t$.
+This provides more common results between the $\Lambda$CDM model and the background geometric assumptions of the Wiener fractal gravity that includes the separation of space and time in the space-time continuum and the assumption of the Hamilton-Perelman Ricci flow for the spatial metric.
+In fact, for the spatial part of the FLRW solution in reduced-circumference polar coordinates (\ref {jadid-F}) we readily find: $Ric_{ij}=-2kg_{ij}$.
+Hence, $g_{ij}$ in (\ref {jadid-F}) is in its own turn an Einstein metric that is the promised asymptotic solution $g_{c ij}$ of the Ricci flow (for $K=-2k$):

-Thus, upon the above arguments the FLRW metric would describe the universe with conclusions in an admissable agreement with the Wiener fractal gravity.
+Thus, upon the above arguments, the FLRW metric would describe the geometric aspects of the universe in an admissible agreement with the background geometry of the Wiener fractal gravity.